mohnjiles/torchruntime-uv/API.md

 **Important:** This API could break in the future, so if you're writing a program using this, please open a new Issue on this repo and let me know what you're trying to do.

 ## Get torch platform
-This will provide you the recommended torch platform to use for the PC.
-It analyzes the GPUs and OS on the PC, and suggests the most-performant version of torch for that.
+This will return the recommended torch platform to use for the PC.
+It will analyze the GPUs and OS on the PC, and suggest the most-performant version of torch for that.

 E.g. `cu124` or `rocm6.1` or `directml` or `ipex` or `xpu` or `cpu`.